-While we would like to think that galleries have their business management skills together, but thats not always the case.
-Poor record-keeping and a lack or professional legal practices is one way a gallery may be unprepared to work with artists.
+While we would like to think that galleries have their business management skills together, but that’s not always the case.
+Poor record-keeping and a lack of professional legal practices are one way a gallery may be unprepared to work with artists.
 But consider another scenario where a brand new gallery may still be learning what sort of information they need to collect when working with artists.
-This demonstrates that the contract could not be right because of lack of knowledge or legal council, which is why artists need to be educated on the legal aspects of their business.
+This demonstrates that the contract could not be right because of a lack of knowledge or legal council, which is why artists need to be educated on the legal aspects of their business.

-- Define the extent of the gallery’s authority – type of work covered, geographic limits, etc.
+- Define the extent of the gallery’s authority – the type of work covered, geographic limits, etc.